Blue & Gray II: Publication history

 In 1975, SPI published their first "quadrigame", Blue & Gray.
 The new game immediately rose to #1 on SPI's Top Ten Bestseller list the month it was released, and SPI immediately released another quadrigame of Civil War battles titled Blue & Gray II.
 It also proved popular, rising to #6 on SPI's Bestseller list and staying on the list for six months.
 Several more Blue & Gray battles were also published in SPI's house magazine Strategy & Tactics.

 Each of the individual games was also published as a "folio game", a game packaged in a cardstock folio.

 Reception

+In Issue 3 of Perfidious Albion, Charles Vasey commented, "This [quadrigame] is fairly accurate, and presents an interesting range of games ...
+The historical research is quite impressive and probably explains this game's accuracy over the lamentable Napoleonic Quad."
+Vasey concluded, "I found it a very enjoyable and simple set of games and would recommend it to everyone."

 In the April 1976 edition of Airfix Magazine, Bruce Quarrie called this "Good, exciting stuff, challenging for experienced players but basic enough to make a good starting point for anyone interested in the Civil War and wishing to try board wargaming."

 In a 1976 poll of wargamers conducted by SPI to determine the most popular wargame in America, Blue & Gray II placed 54th out of 202 wargames.